Lenithia/.github/profile/README.md

 ## Welcome to Lenithia 👋

-Here you can find all of my open-source minecraft plugins (and maybe more later)!
+Here you can find all of my open-source Minecraft plugins (and maybe more later)!

 <!--